 Acknowledgements.
 The authors thank the editor, associate editor, and two anonymous referees for their detailed and helpful feedback.
-Scott was partially supported by a CAREER grant from the U.S. National Science Foundation (DMS-1255187).

 A Predictive recursion

 Predictive recursion is used to estimate the mixing distribution $\pi(\theta)$ in the following formulation of the two-groups model without covariates: